You've worked hard to get there. How do you make the most of it?

 For your own peace of mind, make sure that the health insurance you have is adequate for your needs—and that you're getting the best coverage for your money.
 Especially when it comes to prescription drug coverage under Medicare, it's smart to review alternate plans during open enrollment periods.

-Finally, take a look at your life insurance needs.
-If you no longer have dependents relying on your income or future expenses that need to be covered, the money you're putting into life insurance may be better used in another way.
+Finally, revisit your life insurance needs.
+If you no longer have dependents relying on your income or future liabilities or expenses that need to be covered, the money you're putting into life insurance may be better used in another way.

 Make sure your estate plan and beneficiary designations are up to date.